ni/semi-test-library-dotnet/Examples/source/Sequence/SMUMergePinGroup/README.txt

 1. If you want to use the example you must have the following software installed:
    - STS Software 24.5.0 or later
 2. To run the test program you must also have:
-   - A NI-DCPower instrument named SMU_4143_C1_S04 as defined in MAX.
+   - A NI-DCPower instrument named SMU_4147_C1_S04 as defined in MAX.
-   - A PXI-2567 relay driver module named RELAY_2567_C1_S09, as defined in MAX.
    - TestStand configured to use the Batch process model.

 > **NOTE** \